 An employee is hired as a delivery driver.
 While making a delivery the driver fails to break quickly enough and slams into another car.
 Here respondeat superior applies because the employee was performing her job duties.

-What types of claims are brought under negligent hiring in Dallas and Fort Worth, Texas?
+What types of claims are brought under negligent hiring in Texas?

 Negligent hiring claims typically arise in one of two situations.
 The first is when an employee causes harm to somebody outside the employer through the employee’s physical acts.
 This might be negligent driving causing a car wreck or a physical assault that causes an individual injury.
 It could be physical harm to an individual, to property, or to both.
 These claims typically accompany other claims for negligence or assault.
 The negligent hiring claim may also accompany negligent supervision, training, or retention claims.